1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 the route will be: https://api.infomaniak.com/1/radios/acl/hls_streams/myradiostream/token

-Example for MP3/AAC, make sure to adjust:
+Example in the case of MP3/AAC, remember to adjust:

 $token = request(